IANW-Projects/MatCL/README.md

 ## Setup

-Just use `git clone https://github.com/MuMPlaCL/MatCL.git` and run compile_lx.m or compile_win.m to compile MatCL.
+Just use `git clone https://github.com/MuMPlaCL/MatCL.git` and run `compile_lx.m` or `compile_win.m` to compile MatCL.
 Depending on the OpenCL libraries used, the library path may have to be changed.
-Than add the folder `MatCL` to the search path of Matlab. **Alternatively, precompiled binaries are available at https://github.com/MuMPlaCL/MatCL/releases**
+Than add the folder `MatCL` to the search path of Matlab.
+**Alternatively, precompiled binaries are available at https://github.com/MuMPlaCL/MatCL/releases.**

 There may be problems with old C/C++ libraries supplied by Matlab under Linux, resulting in errors such as `Invalid MEX-file '/..../cl_get_devices.mex64'`, followed by many missing symbols.
-If you use a Debian based system, install the package `matlab-support` via `sudo apt-get install matlab-support` and choose the option to rename the GGC libraries of Matlab during setup.
+If you use a Debian based system, install the package `matlab-support` via `sudo apt-get install matlab-support` and choose the option to rename the GCC libraries of Matlab during setup.

 ## Reference